Krishna Kant

 and Education for Sustainability) and represented CISE directorate in this

 initiative at multiple levels.
-In particular, I was intimately involved in the
+In particular, I was

-development of several SEES solicitations and subsequently running the funding
+intimately involved in the development of several SEES solicitations and

-competitions including Earth Systems Modeling (EASM), Sustainable Energy
+subsequently running the funding competitions including Earth Systems Modeling

-sustainability science and engineering (CyberSEES), etc.
+engineering (CyberSEES), etc.

 I was also